PAH targeted therapy

 - Follow-up: Every 3–6 months with 6MWD, NT-proBNP, and functional class assessment.

-- Escalation: If patient remains at intermediate or high risk despite dual therapy, add a third agent (e.g., selexipag or sotatercept) or transition to parenteral prostacyclins.
+- Escalation: If patient remains at intermediate or high risk despite dual therapy, add a third agent (e.g., sotatercept or parenteral prostacyclin).
+Note: selexipag as add-on to dual oral therapy did not improve outcomes in TRITON (2024).

-- Transition: Riociguat may be more effective than sildenafil in patients not reaching goals (REPLACE trial).
+- Transition: Riociguat may be considered over sildenafil in patients not reaching goals (REPLACE 2020) — Class IIb recommendation.

 what NOT to do